annaxarkhipova/MyBlog/README.md

 # MyBlog
 This project is a mix of aiming to level-up my knowledges about python abilities with a craving to make something bigger than I tried before

-The instruments I used are Django 2.0 & Python 3.7(pls, pay attention; all the commands used regarding these versions), Disqus, Bootstrap and some airing of my HTML knoweledges.
+The instruments I used are Django 2.0 & Python 3.7(pls, pay attention - with the other versions settings can be different), Disqus, Bootstrap and some airing of my HTML knoweledges.

-## Settings
+## Installings
 The first step to me is to activate the virtualenv in the terminal:
 ```
 source env/bin/activate